Skip to content

 Local Function

-In enterprise systems, data from multiple sources intertwines.
+In enterprise systems, data from multiple sources intertwine.
 To effectively manage this data, it is essential to define clear business responsibility scopes for the reported data.
 Given that business data is constantly in flux, it becomes particularly crucial to query and retrieve associated data results based on the latest business management scopes.

-Configuration
+Configuration Steps

 Edit Local Function

-2. Create a Category=function script, define business parameter scopes, and write data query statements (DQL + business relationship table);
+2. Create a new Category=function script, define business parameter scopes, and write data query statements (DQL + business relationship table);

 3. Publish the function script.

-Editing Example
+Edit Example

 import time